cneryjr/boxjs/README.md

 It's create a Dynamic Web Project in eclipse.
 Follow [this](http://besthowtodo.com/blog/2010/05/how-to-create-dynamic-web-project-in-eclipse.html) tutorial.

 #### 2nd Step
+Copy directory 'boxjs' into the directory /WEB-INF and copy the files boxjs.jar and js.jar  to /WEB-INF/lib, as shown in the figure below.

-Configure the web.xml with following configuration:
+Configure web.xml file with following configuration:

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>